Virus cases grow after White House Correspondents’ dinner - The Boston Globe

 Journalists across several major news organizations reported testing positive.
 Among those were Jonathan Karl, ABC News’ chief Washington correspondent, who shook hands with Biden during the dinner, and Steve Herman, chief national correspondent at Voice of America.
 CNN reported that those infected also included staff members from its network, as well as NBC News, CBS News and Politico.

 It was unclear how many cases had been confirmed as of Wednesday evening.
-Steven Portnoy of CBS News, president of the White House Correspondents’ Association, said Tuesday that the cases he knew of at that time numbered in the “single digits.”
-Portnoy did not respond to requests for comment Wednesday, although reports of new cases continued to grow.
+Steven Portnoy of CBS News, president of the White House Correspondents’ Association, said late Wednesday that “the number of cases that have been brought to my attention now totals less than 1% of dinner attendees.”
+He added that “many” social gatherings in Washington over the weekend had more lenient COVID-19 protocols than the association’s dinner.

 Advertisement

-The White House Correspondents’ Association dinner required proof of vaccination and a same-day negative test, and boosters were strongly encouraged.
+The dinner required proof of vaccination and a same-day negative test, and boosters were strongly encouraged.
 Some of the people reporting infections also said they had attended other gatherings over the weekend.

 Attendees of the dinner expressed resignation as the number of confirmed cases grew over the course of the day Wednesday.